sirb0rab0g1/DRF-Docker-PipEnv-Nginx-Daphne-Redis-JWT-GraphQL/README.md

 ### FAQ
 * TypeError: 'module' object is not callable
-This is cause buy django 3.7 and pipenv 18.1 version.
+This is cause by django 3.7 and pipenv 18.1 version.
 So to fix this

 	* `pip install pipenv`
 	* `pipenv run pip install pip==18.0`